Oracle Indexes «Prev Next»

 Definition of Index

 An index is an optional data structure that you can create on one or more columns of a table.
 Indexes can increase the performance of data retrieval.
 When processing a request, the database can use available indexes to locate the requested rows efficiently.
 Indexes are useful when applications often query a specific row or range of rows.
-Indexes are logically and physically independent of the data.
-Thus, you can drop and create indexes with no effect on the physical tables or other indexes.
+Indexes are logically and physically independent of the data and you can drop and create indexes with no effect on the physical tables or other indexes.
 All applications continue to function after you drop an index.

 Indexes are schema objects that are logically and physically independent of the data in the objects with which they are associated.
 Thus, an index can be dropped or created without physically affecting the table for the index.
 The absence or presence of an index does not require a change in the wording of any SQL statement.
 An index is a fast access path to a single row of data and affects only the speed of execution.
 Given a data value that has been indexed, the index points directly to the location of the rows containing that value.
 The database automatically maintains and uses indexes after they are created.
 The database also automatically reflects changes to data, such as adding, updating, and deleting rows, in all relevant indexes with no additional actions required by users.
 Retrieval performance of indexed data remains almost constant, even as rows are inserted.
 However, the presence of many indexes on a table degrades data manipulation language performance because the database must also update the indexes.